egil/PasswordExpireNotification/README.md

  - Sid: The identity is a Security Identifier (SID) in Security Descriptor Definition Language (SDDL) format.
  - Guid: The identity is a Globally Unique Identifier (GUID).

-`-max-password-age` or `-mpa`: The maximum password age of the domain.

 `-notification-days` or `-nd`: The number of days before expiration to start notifying users.

 `-message-template` or `-mt`: The path to the e-mail template text file used when sending out notifications.
 Path can be either relative or absolute.